fedeghe/upload-web-worker/README.md

 ## Minimal working example *

-In case you cloned this repo you can start a minimal example, which also shows a possible simple way to show the uploading statup for all the uploading files.
+In case you cloned this repo you can start a minimal example, which also shows a possible simple way to show the uploading status for all the uploading files.

 Start a minimal local server which exposes a PUT enpoint on  `http://localhost:3000/upload`
  ```